openaudible/openaudible/README.md

 We use [![Install4J](https://www.ej-technologies.com/images/product_banners/install4j_small.png)](https://www.ej-technologies.com/products/install4j/overview.html) for our multi-platform installer builder.

-Please use responsibly on content you have purchased and are legally authorized to access and back up.
+Please use responsibly on content you have purchased and are legally authorized to access and backup.